~ ~ ~ ~Learning All About History Through Hosiery ~ ~ ~ ~

 This is why they were used as a punishment in colonial times.
 Village scolds and gossips would find themselves “placed in the socks,” or “Satan’s ankle-biters,” to be ridiculed, with their hands bound, so they couldn’t itch.

-Inevitably, there’s still an air of tension, rivalry, and danger at any sock festival.
+Inevitably, there’s intense rivalry & danger at any sock festival.

 There’s always a “crew” crew, and a herd of others debating “mid-calf” vs “over-the-calf.”
 The “wicking” and “compression” techies can be a bit, well, technical.
 And aggressive, with their Extreme Performance Survival Socks (in the wilderness, they’re convertible into a hammock or eel trap, etc.)